-How to Crush Sheets of Graham Crackers for Pie Crust
+How to Crush Sheets of Graham Crackers for Crust

-This recipe requires crushing the sheets of graham crackers or other cookie ingredient into a fine crumb.
+This recipe requires crushing the sheets of graham crackers or another cookie ingredient into a fine crumb.
 These are three easy ways to accomplish the crushing part of the process.

 - Use a small food processor on pulse to the desired consistency.
 I'll use a food processor when making a larger cheesecake and pounding all this amount of crumbs would just take too long.

 - Use a rolling pin to crush the ingredient.
 I have two ways of accomplishing this.
 First, break up the cookies into small pieces and place them in a large zippered storage bag.
 Lay the bag flat and start rolling, turn over a few times until finely crushed.

 - If you don’t want to use a plastic bag, another option is to cut two large pieces of parchment paper and place the small bits and pieces in between and start rolling.